 In the charming town centre, browse boutiques and savour cafes and restaurants serving fresh local produce.
 Colourful tartan power poles dot the streets.
 The first poles appeared in 2000 to coincide with the Olympic Torch’s arrival, and now there are over 200 power poles painted in clan tartans.

 Many street signs carry Gaelic translations.
 A big Scottish cairn of stones collected from around Australia and Scotland is in the Herb Stanford Memorial Park.
 You can explore the history of the area at the Maclean Bicentennial Museum next to the Stone Cottage, built in 1879 from local sandstone.

-For spectacular views of the Clarence Valley, the Maclean Lookout is two kilometres from the town centre.
-Stroll from the lookout to the Pinnacle, a fascinating balancing rock formation surrounded by an area of subtropical rainforest and an important Aboriginal cultural heritage site.
+For spectacular panoramic views of the Clarence Valley and beyond, the Maclean Lookout is 2km from the town centre.
+Stroll from the lookout to near the Pinnacle, a balancing rock formation that is surrounded by subtropical rainforest.
+The Pinnacle is an important Aboriginal cultural heritage site.

 The Clarence River Arts Festival is in July, with everything from fine art to quilting, jewellery and photography.
 Or visit the Ferry Park Gallery and shop for local arts and crafts at any time of the year.
 There are markets, too.
 The Maclean Community Markets is on the second Saturday of the month.

 Fishing and boating are popular, with plenty of spots along the river where the fish bite.
 And you can enjoy freshly caught seafood, including the juicy estuary prawns, from various locations in the town.
 What about a romantic picnic?
 Well, Valley Pop-up Picnics will help you by doing all the preparation.